radanalyticsio/oshinko-specs/config-map-for-spark-driver.md

 There must be a method to dynamically specify the configuration of the spark driver.

-One alternative mentiond here for completeness is to use clients in the application pod to download a ConfigMap to the container and write the contents to an EmptyDir() volume in mounted in the driver container.
+One alternative mentioned here for completeness is to use clients in the application pod to download a ConfigMap to the container and write the contents to an EmptyDir() volume  mounted in the driver container.
 This could be done in an init container in the application pod.